 Attendance: The Archdiocese of Atlanta requires that students receive 30 hours of religious instruction per school year.
 Children must be present for 80% of all scheduled classes in order to receive credit for that grade.
 Please be prompt as this results in fewer disruptions and loss of valuable class time.
 If there is a problem with bringing your child(ren) to class please contact the Religious Education Office.

 Dismissal: All Students in Pre-K-Second Grade must be dropped off and picked up in the classroom by a parent or guardian.
 When someone other than the parent or guardian is picking up your child, please notify the catechist or the office.
 If you are delayed in picking up your child, the catechist may bring him or her to the office to wait.

-Home School Policy: The Archdiocese of Atlanta has issued the following policy for home schooled children which we follow: Parents must register their child (ren) in the parish school of religion for the purpose of communication and resource sharing.
+Home School Policy: The Archdiocese of Atlanta has issued the following policy for homeschooled children which we follow: Parents must register their child (ren) in the parish school of religion for the purpose of communication and resource sharing.
 Sacrament Preparation guidelines will be followed.
-The child’s readiness will be the determination of the pastor and the families.
+The child’s readiness will be the determination of the pastor and the family.
 Please contact the Religious Education Office for more information.